valence-corp/sprite/docs/_tutorials/5_createDocument.md

 Add the following code bellow the previous section.

 The `DocumentModality` is accessed via the `SpriteDatabase` instance we created.
 Types are defined in the `ExampleDocument` interface and provided as a parameter to the `documentModality` accessor method.

----

-###### Note

-The accessor method returns a [singleton instance](https://en.wikipedia.org/wiki/Singleton_pattern) of `DocumentModality`.
-The library just uses the accessor method to define types for it, so you can create many typed modalities without any additional runtime overhead.

----

 ```ts